-As noted in Pacrim's default status report of February 9, 2012, it has become apparent to Pacrim that it is now unlikely Pacrim will be able to file the 2011 Filings on or before March 30, 2012 as originally anticipated.
-Pacrim is discussing this matter with the applicable securities regulatory authorities.
-Since the February 9, 2012 default status report, and the update of February 23, 2012, there have not been any material changes to the information contained therein.
+Since Pacrim's default status report of February 2, 2012, it has become apparent to Pacrim that it is now unlikely Pacrim will be able to file the 2011 Filings on or before March 30, 2012 as previously anticipated.
+Pacrim intends to discuss this matter with the applicable securities regulatory authorities.

 Following the appointment of the successor auditor, Pacrim intends to file the 2011 Filings as soon as possible.

 Pacrim applied to the Ontario Securities Commission (the "OSC") and the British Columbia Securities Commission (collectively, the "Commissions") for a management cease trade order (a "MCTO") under National Policy 12 - 203 which would prohibit trading in securities of Pacrim by certain insiders.
 The OSC issued a temporary (15-day) MCTO on December 30, 2011 which was replaced on January 11, 2012 by a non-temporary order.
 This order will remain in effect until two full business days following receipt by the OSC of all filings Pacrim is required to make, including the 2011 Filings.
 The MCTO will not affect the ability of persons who are not insiders of Pacrim to trade its securities.
 If Pacrim is unable to make the 2011 Filings within a time period acceptable to the Commissions following the MCTO, being by March 30, 2012 in this case, unless further extended, a general cease trade order may be issued which would prohibit all trading in securities of Pacrim.